sh-t-20/GeneralizingFFSM/README.md

 In this class, the structures of two state machines are compared using the FFSM<sub>Diff</sub> algorithm, and the Precision, Recall, and F1 are reported.

-## Evaluating a generalized FFSM
+## Evaluating a Generalized FFSM

 To evaluate a generalized FFSM, this FFSM is projected onto the configurations of the out-of-sample products which is converted to a DFSM.
 Then, the resulting FSMs are compared with the FSMs of the corresponding products (structural comparison).
-To carry out these steps, the ``EvaluateGeneralizedFFSM`` class in ``fml`` package should be run using the following parameters.
+To carry out these steps, the ``EvaluateGeneralizedFFSM`` class in the ``fml`` package should be run using the following parameters.

 * -fm: The "xml" file of the feature model
 * -ffsm: The generalized FFSM (in "txt" format)